 Christmas Tree Bowl and The Chutes

-If you find yourself near a chairlift that accesses Storm Peak around lunchtime, head to Four Points Lodge—Steamboat’s newest on-mountain lodge.
-The restaurant serves fresh-made salad, pastas, soups and hot-stone grilled cheese—yum!
-We’ve heard the Bloody Mary is not to be missed, and there’s a nice quiver of draft beers on tap.
+If you find yourself near a chairlift that accesses Storm Peak around lunchtime, head to Four Points Lodge—Steamboat’s premiere on-mountain lodge.
+The restaurant serves fresh-made salad, pastas, soups and home-made chicken pot pie—yum!
+The Bloody Mary, which contains a meal’s worth of accouterments, is not to be missed.
+There’s also an expansive selection of draft beers on tap.

 Pioneer Ridge, aka all the terrain off of the Pony Express Liftline, is a great place for intermediate advanced to advanced skiers and riders looking to practice their tree skiing.
 This zone isn’t as steep or technical as the renowned Christmas Tree Bowl and the Chutes, but offers long, natural gladed terrain and holds the snow days after a storm.
 In addition, Pioneer Ridge doesn’t see the same skier volume like other zones.